polyvagal theory

 To give you an idea of the kind of experiences we have in these different states, in fight or flight, we might feel agitated, angry, stressed, irritable, anxious, panicky or need to get away or get out of situations.
 In shutdown, we might go numb or not feel our emotions, we might withdraw and feel the need to hide away.
 We may well feel helpless and hopeless.

-When we feel regulated, we are able to feel connected to others and the world around us, we can communicate and are able to feel a level of capability, possibility and optimism.
+When we feel regulated, we are able to feel connected to others and the world around us, we can communicate and are able to feel a level of capability, resilience, possibility and optimism.

 It seems that our nervous systems are “patterned” by our life experiences and continue to be “repatterned” all the time and what I find exciting is that we can learn how to actively repattern them.
 Our ANS acts automatically because it needs to, to keep us alive, but we can learn how to regulate it with intention.